-Aphids in Turf
+Aphids in Lawn

 Aphids, otherwise known as Greenflies, are a minute green insect that can be a real nuisance to your garden in large numbers.
-If you suspect that you may have aphids in your turf, to be sure, they are distinguishable by the two cylindrical tubes on the hind end of their bodies.
+If you suspect that you may have aphids in your lawn, to be sure, they are distinguishable by the two cylindrical tubes on the hind end of their bodies.
 Generally speaking, small numbers may not do much damage, however, large populations can cause discoloured, mouldy leaves.
 How?
 This is due to aphids secreting honeydew, a sticky substance that when left unconsumed will discolour leaves and create mouldy patches.

 What to look out for